 Feel free to experiment with the settings as changing the angle and the distance will result in different outcomes.

-You can repeat this section as many times you like.
+You can repeat this section as many times as you like.
 Try making the brush size smaller or larger or choosing different colors.
 I added another layer with the same colors to add more dimension.

 3. How to Create the Dust Effect